Aston (Birmingham ward): Ward history

 The ward was created in 1911, when Birmingham gained the Aston Manor Urban District.
 As a typical inner city ward, which tends to lose population the boundaries have been altered on a number of occasions.

 Election fraud scandal

 In 2004 the ward saw a voter fraud scandal in which Labour councillors were guilty of a systematic attempt to rig elections.
 They had set up a "vote-rigging factory" in a disused warehouse, stealing and intercepting hundreds and possibly thousands of ballot papers to achieve this.
 Three councillors, Mohammed Islam, Muhammed Afzal (later cleared) and Mohammed Kazi were convicted of voter fraud, with the elections having to be rerun.
 All three were barred from standing in the following election.
 The charges against Afzal were quashed by the Court of Appeal.

 Politics

-The Aston ward is currently represented by two councillors: Mumtaz Hussain, a Liberal Democrat, and Ayoub Khan, an Independent.
+The Aston ward is currently represented by two councillors: Mumtaz Hussain, a Liberal Democrat, and Abdul Shumon, an Independent.